Joojo7/Contact-Address-System/README.md

 2. At least one or two integration tests for each of the APIs with in memory db if possible | ✔
 3. Validation of requests | ✔
 4. Precise instructions on setting up and running the project | ✔
-5. A demo video of all the apis working as expected
+5. A demo video of all the apis working as expected | ✔
 6. Setup in heroku or any free cloud setup and expose the service(optional) | ✔

 ## Usage
+Click <a href="https://res.cloudinary.com/dbkakssug/video/upload/v1599924101/Screen_Recording_2020-09-12_at_11.15.06_PM.mov">here</a>  for a Video description on testing the api via swagger
-Kindly authorize via 'Client-key' through the following steps:
+- Kindly authorize via 'Client-key' through the following steps:
 1. Click <a href="https://demo-contacts-api-airiasia.herokuapp.com/api/v1.0/api-docs/#/">here</a>  to access and use the endpoints
 2. On the Swagger page, kindly click the 'Authorize' button on the right upper section of the page
 3. Enter the below key into the 'value' input box.